-Screening is done to minimize the risk of spreading active TB disease as residents in care facilities tend to remain for long periods of time in an environment which would pose a risk to both the staff and the other residents.
+Screening is done to minimize the risk of spreading active TB disease as persons in care in community living facilities tend to remain for long periods of time in an environment, which would pose a risk to both the staff and the other persons in care.
 Preventing a case of TB from spreading within a facility reduces the need for extensive contact tracing and keeps others healthy.
-Routine screening also identifies residents with latent TB infection who may be eligible for preventative treatment.
+Routine screening also identifies persons in care with latent TB infection who may be eligible for preventative treatment.